 - An interview with the director of the specific program, with the exception of counseling where an interview is not required.

 Applicants interested in a graduate assistantship should request information from the Education office, or in the case of counseling, from the director.

 Applications for admission will be reviewed by the program director and the dean of the School of Education and Health.

 The College accepts students from foreign countries for its full-time graduate programs in the School of Education and Health.
 In general, the College cannot accept foreign students into its part-time graduate programs.
 Any student who is accepted and receives a student visa must be enrolled in a minimum of nine credits for the academic year.
 These students must complete the program within 18 months.

-Students from foreign countries should submit their admission application, official transcripts and the admission fee four months before the beginning of the session they wish to enter.
-In addition, these students must submit a notarized statement that they have sufficient funds to finance their education and their maintenance.
+Students who completed their undergraduate studies outside of the United States are required to submit a course-by-course credit evaluation from World Education Services (WES).
+In addition to the WES report, international students must submit the online application with fee, narrative statement, resume, and letters of recommendation.
+We recommend that this be done at least four months prior to the beginning of the session they wish to enter.
+After acceptance, these students must submit a notarized statement that they have sufficient funds to finance their education and their maintenance.
 Many of the sources of financial assistance are limited to the residents of the United States.